dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

 ## Contribution

-If you want to improve the elements and help developing, do not hesitate to [contact us](https://dasch.swiss/team) Get the developer manual on [docs.dasch.swiss](https://docs.dasch.swiss/developers/knora-ui/contribution/).
+If you want to improve the elements and help developing, do not hesitate to [contact us](https://dasch.swiss/team)

+Get the developer manual on [docs.dasch.swiss](https://docs.dasch.swiss/developers/knora-ui/contribution/).

 The sources for this package are in the [dasch-swiss/dsp-ui](https://github.com/dasch-swiss/knora-ui-ng-lib) repo.
-Please file issues and pull requests against that repo.
+Please file issues and pull requests on this repo.